You Owe Money —

 - a complaint; or

 The OSB keeps records of all complaints and can investigate any complaint.
-If you have a complaint against your trustee, we can review and investigate your complaint and attempt to reach an acceptable resolution with your trustee.
+If you have a complaint against your LIT, we can review and investigate your complaint and attempt to reach an acceptable resolution with your LIT.

 - Date modified: